in

 Prosecco is known for its light and refreshing character, often enjoyed as an aperitif or in cocktails like the Bellini and Mimosa.

-Heroic viticulture, characterised by steep slopes and terraced vineyards, is under threat from soil degradation, droughts, and rural depopulation.
+Heroic viticulture, characterized by steep slopes and terraced vineyards, is under threat from soil degradation, droughts, and rural depopulation.

 This poses not only an economic risk but also a cultural one, as entire communities risk losing their history and roots.